I spent too long in denial.

 Tummy Team offers both an online prenatal and a postnatal DR rehab program!
 And I started!

-The prenatal program is 6 weeks, and I hoped to see and feel some real improvements in January.
-Even if I simply prevented further damage, I’d be pleased.
+The prenatal program is 6 weeks, and my goal to see and feel some real improvements in a few short months is a real possibility.
+Even if I simply prevent further damage, I’m happy.

 From the Tummy Team site: